Travel.State.Gov > International Travel > Learn About Your Destination > Taiwan International Travel Information

-See the Department of State’s Fact Sheet on Taiwan for information on U.S.-Taiwan unofficial relations.
+See the U.S. Department of State’s Fact Sheet on Taiwan for information on U.S.-Taiwan relations.

 If you wish to enter Taiwan as a tourist or short-term visitor (less than 90 days), you do not need a visa.
 No extensions or changes of status are permitted.
-Your U.S. passport must be valid throughout your intended length of stay and you must have a confirmed return or onward air ticket.
+For visa-waiver travel, your U.S. passport must be valid through the number of days you intend to stay.
+Six-month passport validity is not required.

-If you plan to stay longer than 90 days or plan to work, you need a Taiwan visa prior to traveling.
-Visit the Taipei Economic and Cultural Representative Office (TECRO)’s website for the most current visa information.
+If you plan to stay longer than 90 days or plan to work or reside in Taiwan, you need a Taiwan visa prior to traveling.
+Visit the website for the Taipei Economic and Cultural Representative Office (TECRO) in the United States for the most current visa information.

-Potential for Typhoons and Earthquakes: During the typhoon season (April through October), Taiwan’s Central Weather Bureau issues typhoon warnings an average of six times a year (of which, three to four normally make landfall) and heavy rainstorm alerts more frequently.
-Taiwan also has severe earthquakes which caused 2000 deaths in 1999 and 117 deaths with widespread damage in 2016.
+Potential for Typhoons and Earthquakes: During the typhoon season (May through November), Taiwan’s Central Weather Bureau issues typhoon warnings an average of five times a year (of which, three to four normally make landfall) and heavy rainstorm alerts more frequently.
+Taiwan also has severe earthquakes.
+The most recent severe earthquakes included one that caused 2,000 deaths in 1999 and another that caused 117 deaths with widespread damage in 2016.